legacysurvey/legacysurvey/pages/dr6/files.rst

 survey-ccds-dr6plus.kd.fits
 ---------------------------

 As for the **survey-ccds-*.fits.gz** files but limited by the depth of each observation.
-This file contains the CCDs actually used for the DR6 reductions.
+This file contains all of the CCDs actually used for the DR6 reductions.
 Columns are the same as for **survey-ccds-*.fits.gz** files.

 ccds-annotated-\*.fits.gz